trexrush/algs/README.md

 ## Todo (roughly in order)

-- get algsets from your sheet when applicable (OLL, EG/CLL)
 - learn tailwind better + migrate loose CSS to tailwind + setup theming
 - make verticalLayout an astro component (and fetch data from there instead of from the page)
 - restructure layouts to be astro (vertlayout, setcard) for better load times (if not working, try flow integration)